 Motion blur is one of the biggest problems that most of the gamers face in their screens.
 The best way to deal with this problem is to increase the refresh rate.
 However, that does not mean that increasing it to very large figure is the best way.
 Monitors with the refresh rate of 60H, 120Hz, 144hz and 240Hz are common in the market, but 120Hz is the best and the most optimum refresh rate to go with for seamless gaming experience.

-Most of the games or videos are shot with the frame rate of 40-60 frames per second.
+Most of the games, online casino games no included, such as games with no deposit bonus on sign up, or videos are shot with the frame rate of 40-60 frames per second.
 Maximum games could cross the hundred mark, but still, 120 Hz is more than enough to handle even advanced and latest games very easily.
 Many brands claim that their monitors have 240 Hz refresh rate but that is more or less just an improvement to 120Hz output with the help of some additionals.
 Most of the monitors use image processing to improve the motion quality and to add frames to improve the quality a bit and brand their product as 240Hz monitors.

 You should not fall for such hoaxes.
 Not only that, after a certain point, displaying more frames in a second doesn’t make much of a difference and having less fps decreases game quality.
 This makes 120Hz refresh rate the most optimum refresh rate for any high-end gaming.